jkrieger6/Weather-Dashboard/README.md

 None

 ## Project status
-Development for this application has stopped.
+Development for this application is on-going.
 If you wish to add anything to existing code, please use the email listed in support for questions, comments, or ideas.